CONTEMPORARY HEALTH PSYCHOLOGY AND PROFESSIONAL PRACTICE - 2022/3

 - Developing transferable skills relevant to health psychology practice

 - Learning how to conduct a contemporary review of the literature

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their reflective and transferrable (focus on communication) skills.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their reflective, critical, written and transferrable skills.

 Thus, the summative assessment for this module consists of:

 Preparing submission and publication of key information about the design and conduct of a systematic review using PROSPERO.

 - Conduct a systematic review (2500-3000 words) in a contemporary area of health psychology (addresses learning outcome: 1, 2 and 3)